 Sugarless gum and candies – Chewing gum and sucking on sugar free candies can help saliva glands generate moisture.

 There are multiple rinses on the market that are geared to increase saliva production.
 Your dentist can recommend the one best suited for you.

 Visits to your dental provider every six months for a cleaning and exam, coupled with following advice given such as using a fluoride toothpaste or rinse, and brushing and flossing as directed may diminish dry mouth symptoms.

 Dry mouth can be uncomfortable and most people will be faced with it at one time or another.
-But if dry mouth persists, contact our skilled dental team for a diagnosis and your best options for relief.
+But if you have any questions regarding the treatment or causes of dry mouth, or if the symptoms persist, contact our skilled dental team for a diagnosis and your best options for relief.